|Guides to France|

 If you are in a rush, and need to sell the property quickly, then you may need to consider selling through an auction.
 We have a guide to property auction procedures, which you can find at Buying Property in France at an Auction.

-Back: Engaging an Estate Agent
+Back: Estate Agent